KMan9454/licentia/README.md

 3. Click `Install` and wait for the installation to finish.

 > [!NOTE]
-> _Wabbajack_ will only update what has changed, it will not repeat the entire installation - so this will be *much* faster than the initial installation.
+> _Wabbajack_ will only update what has changed, it will not repeat the entire installation &mdash; so this will be *much* faster than the initial installation.
 >
 >It is rarely recommended to continue a save when you update a modlist (unless an update is labeled `Save Safe` in the changelog/announcement)!